nbikar/smooch-bot-example/README.md

 #Attempt to make postback dependent state transistions

+#Update:

+This example is working now.
+Correct answer credit to @dstoiko [StackOverflow](http://stackoverflow.com/questions/38558945/smooch-how-to-do-postback-dependent-state-transition/38608198#38608198)

+This example now does postback payload dependent state transition.

+For example, for the postback %[Yes](postback:askName) , the bot will transition to the state askName.

+#History

+Error message on older attempts

 stateMachine.prompt(postback.action.payload) leads to state transitions; but the bot gets reset to 'start' and prompt keeps repeating.

-stateMachine.setState(postback.action.payload) leads to errors.
+stateMachine.setState(postback.action.payload) leads to error [object Object].
 No state transition.

 # SmoochBot Examples